RonenNess/dcm_pool/README.md

 Note that this will not invoke the object's constructor.
 If you want an initialize function you need to define one and call it manually.

 The returned value of ```Alloc``` is a pointer-like object that provide a direct access to the object in pool.
-Even after defragging, the pointer will not lose its reference (however, don't try to grab its actual address manually as it might change later).
+Even after defragging, the pointer will not lose its reference (but never try to grab the actual address of the object as it might change internally).

-Note that accessing the pointer directly is not as efficient as using a regular pointer and may require a hash-table lookup if the pool was defragged.
+Accessing the pointer directly is not as efficient as using a regular pointer and may require a single hash-table lookup, if the pool was defragged since you last used it.

-When you want to release the object, you use ```Release```:
+When you're done with the object and want to release it, use ```Release```:

 ```cpp
 pool.Release(newobj);